What you need to know

 If you have questions about the Form I-9, contact HR Solutions before your sign-in day at 505–284-4700.

-Gather documents for a Defense Biometric Identification System (DBIDS) Pass, NM only
+Gather documents for a Defense Biometric Identification System (DBIDS) Pass (NM only)

 This step is only required if you are reporting to the Albuquerque, NM site and if you need Kirtland Air Force Base (KAFB) site access.